-Jared Kushner says NBA players have ‘luxury’ to ‘take a night off’
+Trump dismisses NBA protests after Jared Kushner says players have ‘luxury’ to ‘take a night off’

-Kushner, whose brother Joshua is a minority owner of the Memphis Grizzlies, addressed activism by NBA players, who decision not to play Wednesday night quickly spread to other sports, in interviews with Politico and CNBC.
+Kushner, who commented on NBA players’ activism Thursday in interviews with Politico and CNBC, also said he planned to try to contact LeBron James, one of the league’s foremost advocates for social justice reform as well as one of its harshest critics of Trump.

-Pointing out that James had opened “a phenomenal charter school which is making a big difference” in his hometown of Akron, Ohio, Kushner told Politico that James is nonetheless “backing people who want to close down charter schools.
-Look, if LeBron James reached out to the White House, or we could reach out to him, we’re happy to talk with him and say, ‘Look, let’s both agree on what we want to accomplish and let’s come up with a common pathway to get there.’"
+Kushner pointed out that James had opened “a phenomenal charter school, which is making a big difference in Cleveland,” in an interview with Politico.
+James’s I Promise School is not a charter school but part of the public school system in the Los Angeles Lakers star’s hometown of Akron, Ohio.

+Kushner went on to say that James is “backing people who want to close down charter schools.
+Look, if LeBron James reached out to the White House or we could reach out to him, we’re happy to talk with him and say, ‘Look, let’s both agree on what we want to accomplish, and let’s come up with a common pathway to get there.’ ”

-Asked if he had attempted to contact the Los Angeles Lakers’ star, Kushner said, “I have not,” but added, “I’ll reach out to him today.”
+Asked whether he had attempted to contact James, Kushner, whose brother is a minority owner of the Memphis Grizzlies, said, “I have not,” but added, “I’ll reach out to him today.”

-NBA players and executives were determining whether their season would continue Thursday after Wednesday night’s protest.
+Without mentioning Kushner by name, James later tweeted by mentioning his More Than a Vote initiative.
+“Change doesn’t happen with just talk!!
+It happens with action and needs to happen NOW!
+For my @IPROMISESchool kids, kids and communities across the country, it’s on US to make a difference,” he wrote.
+“Together.
+That’s why your vote is @morethanavote. #BlackLivesMatter”

+NBA players on Thursday decided to resume playoff games, The Washington Post’s Ben Golliver reported, though the three games scheduled for Thursday were postponed.

 “NBA players are very fortunate that they have the financial position where they’re able to take a night off from work without having to have the consequences to themselves financially, so they have that luxury, which is great,” Kushner told CNBC.